1. Scotland’s North Coast 500

 Map a journey around the knuckle-shaped fist of the Irish coast and you’ll not regret it.
 There’s a hypnotic quality to this 195km route from Belfast to Londonderry, one that can see you detour off the road and lose days.

 First hit the gas for the Gobbins Cliff Path, an ambitious walkway chiselled out of basalt rock with hammers and rudimentary tools.
 North of Belfast, it carves a path through caves, over bridges and gantries, and down steep drops.
-Following a £7.5 million investment, the path reopened in 2015 – the first time in more than 65 years (although it was closed again for maintenance in 2016 and is now scheduled to reopen in June 2017).
+Following a £7.5 million investment, the path reopened in 2015 – the first time in more than 65 years.

 As the journey continues, stories, both ancient and modern, will pull you over.
 Detour to Antrim to see the Dark Hedges, a natural phenomena used in Game of Thrones, while making sure to stop at Ballintoy harbour (also another GoT location).